forieux/qmm/docs/background.rst

 The toolbox is funded on following papers.
 The papers [a]_, [b]_, and [c]_ are historical foundations.
 The implemented algorithms in the toolbox come from [d]_ and [e]_.
-If you use this toolbox please cite these two papers and this toolbox as
+If you use this toolbox please cite_these last two papers and this toolbox as

 ::